EricssonBroadcastServices/javascript-sdk/packages/rbm-ott-sdk/README.md

 ## Fetching partial data

-The query parameters `fieldSet`, `excludeFields` and `includeFields` have been removed from all methods because make the return type inconsistent.
-Instead we added dedicated methods for when you need to use these arguments.
-These have the same name but the suffix `Partial`.

-If you for example want to use `getAsset(...)` with these partial arguments, you instead need to use `getAssetPartial<ExpectedType>(...)`.
+Some of our endpoint have the query parameters `fieldSet`, `excludeFields` and `includeFields` for requesting partial data (smaller responses).

+Because these parameters make it impossible for us to know the return type, we have moved them to separate methods with the `Partial` suffix.

+The way this works is `fieldSet` specifies if you want to fetch either `ALL`, `NONE` or `PARTIAL` fields by default, and then you can add or remove to this data set with `includeFields` or `excludeFields`.
+The fields that are included in the `PARTIAL` set differs per endpoint.

+These methods will return `Promise<any>` unless you pass in a generic type.

+Example use:

 ```ts
 import { AssetService, Asset } from "@ericssonbroadcastservices/rbm-ott-sdk";